Nick Madrigal Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal has three doubles, a triple and five walks while hitting .235.
+- Madrigal is batting .245 with three doubles, a triple and five walks.

-- Madrigal has picked up a hit in 57.6% of his 33 games this season, with more than one hit in 15.2% of them.
+- Madrigal has reached base via a hit in 20 games this year (of 34 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.